Spatio-Temporal Attention Graph Neural Network: Explaining Causalities With Attention: Discussion

 A central challenge in evaluating anomaly detection models for cyber-physical systems is that commonly reported metrics, most notably the F1 score, do not always reflect the true operational value of the model.
 One reason is that the duration of an attack heavily influences the F1 score, but many anomaly detection models detect an attack only after it has begun to significantly affect the system.
 However, the early stages of an attack often cause negligible physical deviation, which makes them difficult to detect.
 Penalising the model for not recognizing these weak initial signals results in a lower F1 score even when the model performs exactly as required in practice, i.e. alerting when the system deviates from normal behavior.
 This discrepancy leads to misleading comparisons in the literature, where the number of detected attacks is rarely reported.
 Our results in Table~\ref{tab:results_grouped} underscore the problem that the F1 score might be very low but performs better than using the F1 maximizing strategy.
 The other aforementioned benefit from nonconformity scoring support using it as thresholding method and as a framework.

 Event-based F1 evaluation has been proposed, where each detected attack is flagged as a single positive instance.
 This would make the model comparison more uniform.
 However, this does not necessarily make the F1 score more representative of the performance of the model, as the imbalance due to the attack durations still biases the metric.
 A persistent issue is that long system-wide attacks can dominate the score.
 In the SWaT 2015 dataset, for example, an attack ID~28 (see Appendix \ref{app:Appendix}) is relatively easy to detect because it targets the pump P302 and triggers a cascade failure across the system.
 Correct detection of this single attack accounts for approximately 60\% of all anomalous time points.
 As a result, any model that identifies this event achieves a substantially inflated F1 score.
-We observed that LSTM-VAE detected only two attacks, yet its F1 score was almost comparable to that of our best-performing model.
+We observed that auto-regressive models detected only a few attacks, yet their F1-scores were almost comparable to that of our best-performing model.
 Moreover, in most model-design studies we reviewed, the number of detected attacks is often not explicitly reported.
 This limits the interpretability of benchmark comparisons, as we argue that, along with FPR, the ability to detect a diverse set of distinct attacks is a critical factor in assessing practical model performance.

 High FPR is another key issue in anomaly detection.
 Frequent false alarms tend to impose a high operational burden, leading to fatigue of alerts and reducing operator trust in the system.
 A custom is that a useful model is trained with the lowest possible FPR, even at the expense of a lower detection rate of true anomalies.
 This is also a limitation of our model such that we rather keep the FPR low and allow some attacks to remain undetected.
 Furthermore, manual inspection shows that a substantial portion of false positives are directly followed by attacks and related to them.
 Removing these attack-adjacent alerts from false positives reduced our FPR count by 40\% in the physical-level model, leaving only a small number of genuinely spurious alarms.
 This is yet another indication that operational relevance is not always captured by standard metrics.